 Our reliance on indoor plumbing is so great that life can come to a halt when there’s a plumbing system issue.
 More than just a simple inconvenience, a drainage system problem can mean health hazards for homes and businesses.
-We consider this an emergency that only a professional plumber should assess and fix.
+We consider this an emergency that only an emergency plumber in New Braunfels should assess and fix.
 If you’ve ever had the misfortune of dealing with a plumbing system problem, you know that time is of the essence.
 Mr. Rooter Plumbing of New Braunfels is here to quickly and efficiently address virtually any emergency plumbing problem to keep your life moving forward.

 As a nationally known brand, we are backed by a reputation for providing reliable and professional work at affordable prices.
 We are proud to be the preferred emergency plumbers in New Braunfels and the surrounding area.
 From our expertly trained, licensed plumbers to our arsenal of state-of-the-art equipment, we can handle almost any plumbing emergency, 24 hours a day, seven days a week.
 We even provide service on major holidays to ensure your plumbing doesn’t put a stop to your celebrations.

 Got a question about our emergency plumbing service?
 Not to worry!
 We’ve answered some of them below.
 If you can’t find the answer to your question here, call us at (830) 854-3121, and we would be happy to put your mind at ease.

 Do Emergency plumbers in new Braunfels work 24/7?